godot-escoria/escoria-docs/api/managers/ESCInputsManager.md

 #### Parameters

 - event: The event to process
-- is_default_state: Whether the current state is escoria.GAME_STATE.DEFAULT
+- is_default_state: Whether the current state is escoria.GameState.DEFAULT

 **Returns** Whether the function processed the event.